Essential Supplies You Need To Maintain Your Hot Tub

 Cleaning Supplies

-2. Sponge – A sponge is useful for wiping down the hot tub’s exterior surfaces and removing dirt, grime, and water spots.
+• Sponge – Ideal for wiping down the hot tub’s exterior and removing grime or water spots.

 The two most common sanitizers used in hot tubs are chlorine and Bromine.
 Chlorine is a strong and effective sanitizer, but it can cause skin irritation, especially for sensitive skin.
 Bromine is a milder alternative to chlorine and is often preferred for indoor hot tubs or those with high temperatures.
 It’s also less likely to cause skin irritation.